Pawel Polus: Eclipse

 For a review of Mikołaj and Misa's outstanding 2011/12 exhibit check out the link to:

 "Noises of Utopia"

 Performance Jennifer Rosa

-The start of a new year is a good opportunity to review the high points of the last year.
+The approach of our Eighth Annual Summer Fest of Internationakl Art (Berlin trifft das UK) is a good opportunity to review the high points of last yea's fest with Italy.

 In this regard we are happy to announce the availability of a full length video of Jernnifer Rosa's Performance, A Different You:

 The performance was a highlight of our Seventh Summer Fest of International Art in 2012 and with nine performers coming to us from Northern Italy, it is a good example of the extraordinary quality of our annual summer fest in general.